 - Home health service.
-Can help cover the costs of hiring an approved professional nurse to care for policyholder.
+Insurance can help cover the costs of hiring an at-home nurse.

 - Rehabilitation.
 Helps cover the expenses of an approved rehabilitation program.

 - Rehabilitation expenses.
-Pays for various expenses that may arise during recovery — this can include home modifications relating to the injury or illness.
+Pays for various expenses that may arise during recovery, including home modifications relating to the injury or illness.

 Is my sickness and accident insurance policy tax deductible?

-In many cases, the premiums you pay towards the insurance are not tax deductible because the benefit is paid untaxed.
+No, premiums are generally not tax deductible because the benefit is paid untaxed.

 What are the drawbacks?